-The zygomorphic monoecious flowers are arranged in spikes.
-The staminate flowers have 5 fused sepals in the calyx and 5 orange petals in the corolla;the lower 2 petals are fused to form a keel and the upper petal is enlarged forming a standard. there are 10 stamens and no ovary.
+Stylosanthes hamata is monoecious.
+The incomplete, imerfect, Stylosanthes hamata flowers are arranged in spikes.
+The staminate flowers have 5 fused sepals in the calyx and 5 orange petals in the corolla; the lower 2 petals are fused to form a keel and the upper petal is enlarged forming a standard.
+There are 10 stamens and no ovary.
 In carpellate flowers the calyx is reduced to 2 sepals, the corolla has 4 petals and there are no stamens;the ovary is superior with a single locule.
 The fruit is a 2-parted legume that is highly constricted between the 2 seeds.

-Habitat: Stylosanthes hamata primarily occurs in human-disturbed areas (yards and roadsides) and around the edges of ephemeral fresh water areas.
+Habitat: Stylosanthes hamata primarily occurs in Human Altered environments (yards and roadsides) and around the edges of ephemeral fresh water areas.

-Distribution in Bahamas/Globally: Stylosanthes hamata occurs on all island groupings in the Bahamian Archipelago well as south Florida, the Caribbean region and Central and northern South America.
+Distribution: Stylosanthes hamata occurs on all island groupings in the Lucayan Archipelago well as south Florida, the Caribbean region and Central and northern South America.
 It is now occurring throughout the world in other tropical and subtropical regions.

-Medicinal/Cultural/Economic usage: Stylosanthes hamata is not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Stylosanthes hamata is not known to be used medicinally in the Lucayan Archipelago.

 Stylosanthes hamata is used as feed for livestock in Africa and India and in other tropical and subtropical areas.